Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 This action will display the Name and Addresses of all Employees from the xSource() Array loaded from the Employees Table.

-15. Enter the text Ave in the Text Box and see that the Matching Cases check box is in the selected state.
+15. Enter the text Ave in the Text Box and ensure that the 'matching cases' check box is in the selected state.

 16. Click on the Command Button.

-This time you will find that only two Employee (Nancy & Laura) names and addresses are filtered and the word Ave is appearing in their Address Lines.
+This time you will find that only two employees (Nancy & Laura) names and addresses are filtered, and the word Ave is appearing in their Address Lines.

-17. Remove the check-mark from the Matching Cases check box and click on the Filter Command Button again.
+17. Clear the check mark from the 'matching-cases' check box, then click the Filter command button again.

-Now, all items except the lines with the word Ave are listed in the List Box.
+Now, all items except those containing the word Ave will appear in the List Box.

 In the Form_Load() Event Procedure, we have declared three Variables as fixed-length String Type (see the declaration line given below).